aditya072690/Quizzler/README.md

 - **Data Structures**: Utilizing Swift structs to store question data efficiently.

 ### How to Use
-1. **Clone the Repository**: Start by cloning the repository to your local machine using `https://github.com/aditya072690/Quizzler.git`.
+1. **Clone the Repository**: Start by cloning the repository to your local machine using `git clone https://github.com/aditya072690/Quizzler.git`.
 2. **Open Xcode**: Launch Xcode and open the cloned project.
 3. **Run the App**: Build and run the app on a simulator or a physical device to see it in action.